 During the first year, the dissemination task has maintained and developed content for the website, produced the monthly Director’s Letters, the quarterly newsletter and developed case studies and success stories for external publications.
 The Global task within TNA2.2 has coordinated the contributions of the network of dissemination contacts within the partners, and ensured a flow of information between the different stakeholders.

 The EGI website received over 30,000 visitors in its first year, around 365,000 page views.
 The peaks in activity were during EGI’s biannual events, the Technical and User Forums.
 The EGI dissemination team attended a range of international events during the first year of the project, including ISC2010 in Germany, ICT 2010 in Brussels, eChallenges in Warsaw, SciTech in Brussels, ISGC in Taipei, and also SC10 in the US, which attracted more than 10,000 delegates.
+EGI’s presence at these events included booths, presentations, master classes, posters and blogs.
 EGI also hosted booths at the EGI Technical and User Forums, and ran outreach campaigns that included printed materials, press releases, social media feeds and blogs.
 NGIs and project partners have contributed to the dissemination activities through events, websites, materials, publications, papers, translations, press releases and outreach to policy makers.

 A more detailed overview of the dissemination activities in the first year is available in D2.8 Annual Report on EGI and its External Relations Activity.
 [R2]